 Reliance on advertised speeds and availability as a way to measure connectivity will continue to leave rural consumers without reliable broadband access.
 While the focus on "access" to fixed broadband service made sense in the initial maps, expanding the focus to include "quality" of service should be a priority, especially as Congress and the FCC rely on the maps to guide federal funding decisions.
-Allowing for the submission of speed-test data as part of a map challenge will help verify that providers are meeting their obligations and rural consumers are not inadvertantly left behind.
+Allowing for the broader submission of speed test data as part of a map challenge will help verify that providers are meeting their obligations and rural consumers are not inadvertantly left behind.
+Congress must also urge the FCC to formalize and strengthen the processes for verifying the quality and accuracy of mapping data, as recommended by GAO.